AADavin/Zombi/README.md

 So for example, if we go to the file n2_branchevents and we find the event L affecting at 4_3, means that the gene whose identifier is 3 belonging to the family 4 was lost in that branch in time given by the first column

 Please also notice that in the case of events that affect to several genes, this will be reflected in the first column (several events taking place at the same unit of time)

- **GeneTrees**: (Not output by default) A folder containing the gene trees corresponding to the evolution of the different families and the gene trees pruned so that only surviving genes are represented.
- Please notice that gene trees with 2 or fewer surviving copies are simply not output.
-Mind that some families can appear at some point and then leave no surviving descendants!

- There are two types of trees:

- * **_wholetree.nwk**: A tree showing the whole evolution of that gene family
- * **_prunedtree.nwk**: A tree in which the genes that have not survived till the present time have been removed. **Normally you want to use this tree!**

  **Profiles**: (Not output by default) Here there is a file called Profiles.tsv that contains the node of the species tree in the columns and the gene families in the rows.
  The entries give the number of copies that each gene family has for each node of the species tree.